 The jury found that Ms. Berg’s use of baby powder contributed to her contracting ovarian cancer.
 Three doctors examined cancerous tissues from Ms. Berg and concluded that the talcum powder had caused her ovarian cancer.

 In another lawsuit filed against Johnson & Johnson in Missouri, a jury awarded the family of Jacqueline Fox $72 million.
 Ms. Fox had used talcum powder products manufactured by Johnson & Johnson for her feminine hygiene for over 35 years.
 She developed ovarian cancer and died in October 2015 at the age of 62.
-Jurors found Johnson & Johnson liable for fraud, negligence and conspiracy.
+Jurors found Johnson & Johnson liable for fraud, negligence.

 Largest Jury Verdict To Date

-More lawsuits against Johnson & Johnson from women who developed ovarian cancer and fallopian tube cancer from using the company’s talcum powder products are pending in the United States.
+More lawsuits against Johnson & Johnson from women who developed ovarian cancer and fallopian tube cancer from using the company’s talcum powder products are pending.

 Have You Been Diagnosed with Ovarian or Fallopian Tube Cancer?

-If you or a loved one has been diagnosed with ovarian cancer or fallopian tube cancer and used talc-based baby powder or body powder regularly over a period of time, you may be able to make a legal claim for monetary compensation against the manufacturers of these talcum powder products.
+If you or a loved one has been diagnosed with ovarian cancer or fallopian tube cancer and used talc-based baby powder or body powder regularly over a period of time, you may be able to file a legal claim for monetary compensation against the manufacturers of these products.

-Please contact us for a free consultation by calling 1-888-534-4850, chat with one of our 24-hour live chat representatives or fill-out and submit the below form and we will contact you.
+Please contact our Law Firm for a free consultation by calling 1-888-534-4850, chat with one of our 24-hour live chat representatives.